-Note: Prior to Sept 1, the Moderator title was granted to many users as a mark of recognition and prestige.
+Note: Prior to Sept 1, 2016 the Moderator title was granted to many users as a mark of recognition and prestige.
 When the Support Forums were upgraded to bbPressbbPressFree, open source software built on top of WordPress for easily creating forums on sites. https://bbpress.org.
 2.x, this was changed.
 Moderators now are required to meet certain criteria as the role comes with a great deal more power.

 A Forum Moderator has the responsibility to regularly take care of the spam, pending, and modlook queues.
-They are expected to attend as many meetings (in Slack #forums) as possible, and leave no less than 10 publicly visible replies in the forum in a 6-month period.
+They are expected to meetings (in Slack #forums) when possible, and be active helping others in the forums.

-First see if you can help them first.
+See if you can help them.
 Usually people having a bad day are not bad people, just people having a bad day.
 Review the post When Good Users Go Bad for some advice.
 If you’ve tried, you can report the post or come on by the Slack channel #forums and share a link so the other volunteers can help.